Rotating proxy comparison

 What are rotating proxies best for?
 They're useful whenever repeated requests need different IP addresses - public data collection, SEO monitoring, market research or automated testing workflows.

 What's the difference between a rotating proxy and a rotating ISP proxy?
 A rotating proxy typically cycles through a large pool on a timer or per request.
-A "rotating ISP proxy" usually means cycling between a pool of static ISP-registered IPs, trading some diversity for more stability per IP.
+A "rotating ISP proxy" can mean cycling between a pool of static ISP-registered IPs, trading some diversity for more stability per IP.

 When should I use sticky sessions instead of full rotation?
-Use sticky sessions when a workflow needs the same IP for a short window - account login flows, checkout tests or localized monitoring - even if the underlying pool is a rotating one.
+Use sticky sessions when a workflow needs the same IP for a short window, such as localized monitoring or another short multi-step workflow, even if the underlying pool is rotating.

 Do all proxy providers support IP rotation?
 No. Rotation is a specific feature, not a default.
 Some datacenter and ISP plans are static-only.
 Always confirm rotation settings - per-request, timed, or sticky - before buying.